Ranking Every Air Jordan From 1 to 33

 19. Air Jordan 23

-Detail was the driver of the XX3.
+The detail was the driver of the XX3.
 A hand-stitched upper provided a refined design, while MJ’s thumbprint on the inside of the tongue—the print design also helped mold the outsole—was a detail many wearers enjoyed touching each time they slipped on the shoe.

 18. Air Jordan 16

-Jordan went to the front office and his signature sneaker needed to exhibit that with a removable shroud—the first use of that design in the line—in leather.
+Jordan went to the front office and his signature sneaker needed to exhibit that corporate side with a removable shroud—the first use of that design in the line—in leather.
 The shoe features patent leather and full-grain leather, a strong tie to past Air Jordan sneakers and a distinctive executive look that moves the 16th shoe into rarefied air.

 17. Air Jordan 14